-AMC cashed in on the success of its 348cc Ajay 7R racer with a 500c version, but the G50 carried the Matchless badge.
+AMC CASHED IN on the success of its 348cc Ajay 7R racer with a 500c version, but the G50 carried the Matchless badge.
 Higher compression ‘CS’ versions of AMC’s vertical-twin roadsters appeared with siamese exhausts and smaller fuel tanks.
-The inimitable Vic Willoughby of the Motor Cycle took a fully equipped Matchles G11CSR to the MIRA test track near Nuneaton and covered 100 miles in an hour.
+The inimitable Vic Willoughby of Motor Cycle took a fully equipped Matchles G11CSR to the MIRA test track near Nuneaton and covered 100 miles in an hour.

 THE FEDERATION OF Sidecar Clubs was formed; its first meeting was held in Cambridge.